• Home

 (3) A participant in food sustainability education programs that offer internships for high school and college students where full circle focus is given from start to finish including how food that is not given out or passes its prime is organized as bio-waste and prepared for recycling.

-As an advocate and facilitation leader working to put food sustainability in motion, TONA encourages everyone to follow the example set fourth by the Kroger Co.
-Zero Hunger, Zero Waste Foundation model.
+As an advocate and facilitation leader working to put food sustainability in motion, TONA encourages everyone to follow the example set by the Kroger Co.
+Zero Hunger, Zero Waste Foundation.

 © Copyright 2025 Tree of New America All rights reserved.
 Legal Disclosures Terms of Use Privacy Policy